RESEARCH STARTER

 The racial integration of American institutions was an important part of the 1960s Civil Rights movement.
 However, many neighborhoods, schools, and social and religious organizations continued to be segregated even after laws enforcing segregation disappeared.
 Some observers have maintained that this is largely a result of self-segregation by minority group members, sparking debates over the extent and desirability of self-segregation.

 Some of those who object to the continuing segregation of American society have criticized minority group members for clustering in their own neighborhoods or friendship groups.
-However, according to a study of college students by University of Michigan scholar Sylvia Hurtado, White students are more likely than African Americans, Mexican Americans, or Asian Americans to voluntarily segregate themselves.
+However, according to a study of college students by University of Michigan scholar Sylvia Hurtado, White students are more likely than Black Americans, Mexican Americans, or Asian Americans to voluntarily segregate themselves.
 Therefore, minority self-segregation may be a response to a real or perceived lack of complete acceptance by White individuals.
 When minority members do engage in self-segregation, they often do so in order to overcome disadvantages.
-In her book Blacks in College (1984), for example, Jacqueline Fleming reported that African Americans in majority Black colleges showed more academic progress and higher graduation rates than African Americans in majority White colleges.
+In her book Blacks in College (1984), for example, Jacqueline Fleming reported that Black Americans in majority Black colleges showed more academic progress and higher graduation rates than Black Americans in majority White colleges.
 In the first decades of the twenty-first century, experts noted that America was subtly and slowly self-segregating.
 Massey's Categorically Unequal: The American Stratification System (2007) documents this process.

 Bibliography